Addiction and Recovery Information for Individuals, Families and Health Professionals

 The third and final reason why you may be reluctant to try Antabuse is because you want to leave the door open to having a drink.
 Just in case you want to relapse there won't be anything in your way.
 Of course, if you leave that door open then it's guaranteed you'll relapse eventually.
 It's just a matter of time.

 If you've decided that you want to change your life.
 If you've decided that you have suffered enough negative consequences, then I encourage you to talk to your doctor about Antabuse.
 (Reference: www.AddictionsAndRecovery.org)

 Getting a Prescription

 Speak to your doctor about Antabuse.
-Antabuse is available at most pharmacies, and is a simple drug that is can be made by most pharmacists.
+Antabuse is available at most pharmacies.
 If you are a Canadian resident and your doctor cannot find a pharmacy that dispenses Antabuse, it can be ordered through www.pharmacy.ca, which is an internet pharmacy that delivers free of charge through Canada Post.

 Anti Alcohol Drugs

 I have focused on Antabuse for a few reasons.
 It has a long track record, and is considered safe and effective.
 It's available in generic form, which means that it's quite inexpensive.
 The cost of Antabuse is a lot less than the price of alcohol.

 Learn about Antabuse-Disulfiram and Antabuse side effects.
 The Antabuse-Disulfiram reaction and the anti-alcohol craving effects of Antabuse are discussed.
 Go to the book.
 Learn how it is used for Relapse Prevention for addiction.
 Addiction Recovery Guide and relapse prevention of addiction information is provided.
 Learn how Antabuse-Disulfiram works.
 The content is provided by Dr. Steven M. Melemis addiction medicine specialist.